jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-The &#8216;Replicators&#8217; tab should show the details for the replicator appliance deployed in the wizard:
+The 'Replicators' tab should show the details for the replicator appliance deployed in the wizard:

 <div id='gallery-54' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>